bnosac/audio.whisper/README.md

 ##### MacOS

 > If you have a Mac with Accelerate or GPU with the METAL framework, both are enabled by default.
 So normally you don't need to do anything.
-You can disable e.g. Accelerate if you prefer that for some reason by setting `-DGGML_ACCELERATE=0`.

 ```
 Sys.setenv(WHISPER_CMAKE_FLAGS = "-DGGML_ACCELERATE=1 -DGGML_METAL=1")